elugens/hello-javascript/docs/additional-questions/regular-expressions/patterns-flags.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Two syntaxes get used in creating a regular expression object, including the long and short syntaxes.
+  <div><strong>Interview Response:</strong> We can use two syntaxes when creating a regular expression object, including the long and short syntaxes.
 The extended syntax uses the RegExp object with optional flags, and the short syntax uses forward slashes with optional flags.
 Slashes /.../ tell JavaScript that we are creating a regular expression, and they play the same role as quotes for strings.
 In both cases, regexp becomes an instance of the built-in RegExp class.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />